Add Full Text Search to Wagtail

 4. When we submit the form, it would send GET request which has url like http://127.0.0.1:8000/search/?q=wagtail

-To display search keywords on the search result page.
+To display filter keywords on the search result page.

 class BlogPage(RoutablePageMixin, Page):